chef-boneyard/chef-web-docs-2016/step_resource/step_resource_remote_file_transfer_remote_source_changes.rst

 ..
 To transfer a file only if the remote source has changed (using the |resource http request| resource):

+..
+The "Transfer a file only when the source has changed" example is deprecated in chef-client 11-6

 .. code-block:: ruby

    remote_file "/tmp/couch.png" do